Tom Cruise Not Planning To Reconnect With Suri After Three-Year Absence

 Many were taken aback when Tom opted to distance himself from his daughter.
 After all, he used to spoil her with holiday feasts and VIP trips to Disney parks.

-Some speculate that it’s because of Scientology which branded Katie as a “suppressive person” after her highly-publicized divorce from Tom in July 2012.
+Some speculate that it’s because of Scientology, which branded Katie as a “suppressive person” after her highly-publicized divorce from Tom in July 2012.
 Since members are not allowed to have connections with persons labelled as such, Tom’s relationship with Suri has been affected as well.

 Nonetheless, the Dawson’s Creek actress is doing her best to give Suri a remarkable childhood.
 She even has a self-imposed curfew of 10 p.m. because it is significant for her to be a present mother for Suri.